UMAprotocol/UMIPs/UMIPs/omnibus_3_priceids.md

 3. Voters should then query the ETH/USD price as per UMIP-6
 4. Multiply the CREAM/ETH price by the ETH/USD price and round to 6 decimals to get the CREAM/USD price.
 5. The median of the numbers from steps 1 and 4 should be taken
-6. (for USD/CREAM) Take the inverse of the result of step 5 (1/ CREAM/USD) to get the USD/CREAM price, and round to 6 decimals.
+6. (for USD/CREAM) Take the inverse of the result of step 5 (1/ CREAM/USD), before rounding, to get the USD/CREAM price, and round to 6 decimals.

 For both implementations, voters should determine whether the returned price differs from broad market consensus.
 This is meant to provide flexibility in any unforeseen circumstances as voters are responsible for defining broad market consensus.

+## SECURITY CONSIDERATIONS

+Cream has been audited by Trail of Bits as of 28 Jan 2021.
+A link to the audit report can be found here.

+$UMA-holders should evaluate the ongoing cost and benefit of supporting this asset as collateral and also contemplate removing support of this collateral if liquidity concerns are identified. $UMA-holders should take note of the collateral’s nature as liquidity of the collateral changes, or if added robustness (eg via TWAPs) are necessary to prevent market manipulation.

+CREAM has a circulating supply of 721,640 CREAM coins and a max supply of 9,000,000.
+Gate.io is the current most active market trading it and it has over $1 million in liquidity on Sushiswap.

 # CHAIN